-The manufacturer's warranty will be void if the case has been removed.
+The manufacturer's warranty may be void if the case has been removed.
 There are no customer serviceable parts inside.

+See the progressivedyn.com website for more warranty and troubleshooting information.
 For further information, Contact your dealer.

 GFCI Receptacle

 Grounding is your personal protection from electrical shock.
 Each RV has a ground fault current interrupter (GFCI) engineered into the electrical system.
 This device has been designed to reduce the possible injury caused by electric shock.
 The GFCI will not protect against short circuits or circuit overloads.